-Through all of the partisan dysfunction our nation has endured in recent years, the federal budgeting process nonetheless managed its paroxysmic stagger.
+Through all of the partisan dysfunction our nation has endured in recent years, the federal budgeting process nonetheless managed to stagger along.
 Until October 1st.
 Then the U.S. Government experienced its first shutdown since 1995.

 The event was bracing because we have come to view partisan discord and 11th-hour negotiations as part of the federal government’s “new normal”.
 It was unusual to see the deadline pass without agreement.